the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 };
 ~~~~~~~

-If all arguments are passed to a function, it's acceptable to have it outside the component, because it does not have any further dependency needed from within the component.
+If all arguments are passed to a function, it's acceptable to have it outside the component because it does not have any further dependency needed from within the component.
 This prevents creating the function on every render, so the `useCallback` hook becomes unnecessary.
 However, the function still computes the value of summed comments on every render, which becomes a problem for more expensive computations.

 ![](images/usememo-1.png)